Anynomouss/grin-for-muggles/README.md

 If you find this explanation to hard, try this awesome [Elliptic-curve explanation for 5 years old](http://royalforkblog.github.io/2014/09/04/ecc/?#explain-like-im-5-or-thereaboutshttp://royalforkblog.github.io/2014/09/04/ecc/?#explain-like-im-5-or-thereabouts) :smile:

 Schnor Signature are also used in Bitcoin Taproot transactions.
 Schnor signature create very small and uniform Signatures where any number of parties can combine their private-keys and public-keys.
 Bitcoin uses Schnor Signature signatures to have 40% smaller transactions and to allow MultiSig using a single public and private-key, a property why Grin uses these Signatures.
-In the case of a single sender and a single receiver, **Grin transactions are basically a 2 out of 2 multisig transaction**.
+In the case of a single sender and a single receiver, **Grin transactions are basically a 2 out of 2 MultiSig transaction**.
 In theory more parties can be supported in the future.
-However, a generalized multisig solution for Grin with more than two parties involves some extra security concerns[[REF](https://gist.github.com/phyro/0f26da4a97e2f4f180bba9a44e20e290https://gist.github.com/phyro/0f26da4a97e2f4f180bba9a44e20e290)].
+However, a generalized MultiSig solution with more than two parties involves some extra security concerns[[REF](https://gist.github.com/phyro/0f26da4a97e2f4f180bba9a44e20e290https://gist.github.com/phyro/0f26da4a97e2f4f180bba9a44e20e290)].

 The (kernel-)excess value of a transaction is the sum of all outputs blinding factors, minus the sum of all inputs blinding factors, `sum(outputs) - sum(inputs) = kernel_excess`.
-Remember that blinding factors are just private keys generated by your wallet and the receivers wallet.
-Both the sender and receiver are **signers** in this MultiSig transaction.
+Remember that blinding factors are just private keys  generated by your wallet and the receivers wallet multiplied by `G` to create a public-key.
-Both **signers interactively sum their individual public keys**  to derive a single "aggregate" key, that is synonymous to a traditional public key.
-Schnorr signatures has three "levels" of signature aggregation.
+Both **signers interactively sum their individual public keys** to derive a single aggregate **joined public-key**, that is synonymous to a traditional public key.
+Both the sender and receiver are **signers** in this MultiSig transaction and sign with their **joined private-key**.
+Schnor signatures has three "levels" of signature aggregation.
 Public keys can be be aggregated a) within a transaction, b) inside the block-validation or in the complete chain.
-Since Schnorr signatures support batch validation, validating Grin transactions is faster than validating signatures individually like in any non taproot (P2TR) Bitcoin transaction (PK, P2PK, P2PKH, P2SH, P2WPKH).
+Schnor signatures have multiple advantage, such as only taking `33 bytes` in size, improving privacy through aggregation and around 40% faster validation speed in batch mode compared to regular ECDA signatures like those used in Bitcoin [PK, P2PK, P2PKH, P2SH, P2WPKH] type transactions.
+Even when comparing Grin transaction size to Bitcoin taproot (P2TR), the historic transactions size is smaller since range-proofs of spend outputs can be thrown away.

 **Kernel offset**
-There is one subtle problem when aggregating transactions.
-An attacker can still recover which inputs and outputs belong together, since when adding up the right combination of inputs and outputs, they match the **kernel_excess** of the transaction.
-To protect against this another "blinding factor is used", called the **kernel_offset**.
-For a [detailed description](https://docs.grin.mw/wiki/introduction/mimblewimble/mimblewimble/#Kernel%20offsetshttps://docs.grin.mw/wiki/introduction/mimblewimble/mimblewimble/#Kernel%20offsets) I will refer to the official documentation.
+There is one subtle problem when aggregating transactions and that is that an attacker can de-agrete them by adding up the right combination of inputs and outputs until they find a combination that matches the **kernel_excess** of an transaction.
+To protect against this another "blinding factor" is used, called the **kernel_offset**.
+The most important thing to know is that each time transactions get aggregated, also their **kernel_offsets** are aggregated.
+The result is that an attacker cannot any-longer de-aggregate them since they do not know the individual offsets.
+For a more detailed description, read the  refer to the official documentation on [kernell offset](https://docs.grin.mw/wiki/introduction/mimblewimble/mimblewimble/#Kernel%20offsetshttps://docs.grin.mw/wiki/introduction/mimblewimble/mimblewimble/#Kernel%20offsets).